 To help build upon that, parents can have their children use child friendly tongs, scoops, and tweezers, roll play doh, stretch and wrap objects with rubber bands, or even add syringes and eye droppers to water activities.

 But wait, there’s more. 😉 You can’t get through summer without celebrating a few of my favorite patriotic holidays.
-These activities are perfect for Memorial Day or 4th of July.
+These activities are perfect for Veterans Day, Memorial Day, or 4th of July.
 It includes a great counting and patterned activity,

 some cutting and tracing practice,

 and a one to one matching activity plus more!
 You don’t want to miss these free patriotic activities!